 How Much Does Breast Implant Removal Cost?

-Breast implant removal costs an average of $3,000 for the surgeon’s fee.
-However, the total cost of the procedure can greatly vary depending on the specifics of each case.
+Breast implant removal with a lift costs an average of $8,000-$12,000 for the surgeon’s fee.
+However, the total cost of the procedure can greatly vary depending on the specific details of each case.
 Factors that can influence how much you can expect to pay for explant surgery include the expertise of the surgeon, geographic location of the practice, complexity of the surgery, and fees related to anesthesia and the surgical facility.
 During your consultation with Dr. Parva, you will be provided with a cost estimate based on the details of your surgical plan.